CaptEmulation/nitrogen-website/source/docs/nitrogen/principal.md

 Principal.impersonate(session, principalId, callback)
 -----------------------------------------------------
 Impersonate a principal using another principal's session.
-This is used primarily by the service to impersonate a particular principal for agent execution.
+This is used by the service to impersonate a particular principal for application execution.